SynchronetBBS/sbbs/xtrn/DDMsgReader/readme.txt

 msgListFromUserSubjectColor          Color for the message subject, for
-                                     messages from the user (in the message list) msgListFromUserDateColor             Color for the message date, for messages from the user (in the message list) msgListFromUserTimeColor             Color for the message time, for messages
+                                     messages from the user (in the message list) msgListFromUserScoreColor            Color for the message score, for messages from the user (in the message list) - For terminals at least 86 characters wide msgListFromUserDateColor             Color for the message date, for messages from the user (in the message list) msgListFromUserTimeColor             Color for the message time, for messages